I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucmtcpciportcontrollerrequests/ni-ucmtcpciportcontrollerrequests-ioctl-ucmtcpci-port-controller-displayport-display-out-status-changed.md

 ## -remarks
 <p>The UcmTcpciCx class extension sends this IOCTL request when the display out status changes.
 The client driver can determine the new status based on the values passed in the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when the display out status changes.
-The client driver can determine the new status based on the values passed in the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when the display out status changes.
-The client driver can determine the new status based on the values passed in the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when the display out status changes.
-The client driver can determine the new status based on the values passed in the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when the display out status changes.
-The client driver can determine the new status based on the values passed in the supplied structure.</p>

 ## -requirements
 <table>
 <tr>